-Our proven and qualified Asbestos team carry out Asbestos Surveys to ensure our clients are compliant with their responsibilities under the new Health & Safety Regulations
+Our proven and qualified Asbestos team carry out Asbestos Surveys to ensure our clients are compliant with their responsibilities under the Health & Safety at Work (asbestos) regulations.

 As part of the Health & Safety at Work (asbestos) Regulations 2016, there is now a duty for people in control of a place of work to identify, document and manage asbestos in the workplace, and to regularly review the management plan.
 Asbestos Surveys form the basis of an Asbestos Management plan.